Mary and Caleb Beery

 (Editor’s note: I had originally reported parents of the Beery’s reported the abuse to authorities.
 I later was told that a church nursery worker was the one who first noticed the abuse and reported it.)

-Among the court documents were several letters from family members which testified to what fine, upstanding individuals Caleb and Mary Beery are.
-Below is a copy of a letter written by Mary’s brother.
-I don’t know who the genius was that recommended this letter be included in the submission to the Court, but I believe it had the opposite of its intended effect.
-This guy is some kind of crazy.
+Among the court documents were several letters from family members who testified to what fine, upstanding individuals Caleb and Mary Beery are.
+Below is a copy of a letter written by Dan Wesner, Mary’s brother.
+I don’t know who the genius was that recommended this letter be included in the submission to the Court, but I believe it likely had the opposite of its intended effect.

 Take note of these sentences: